Acropolis Museum Skip-the-Line Tickets, Athens

 Get your booking confirmed instantly

-Explore Athens with ease using Acropolis Museum Skip-the-Line Tickets, ensuring you see Parthenon sculptures and ancient treasures without waiting in line.
-Enhance your visit by optionally exploring the legendary monuments of the Acropolis with skip-the-line access and multilingual audio tours.
-Begin at the museum's entrance or opt for a guided walking tour starting from Athenian Tours office in Athens to fully experience this historic site.
+Explore Athens with Acropolis Museum Skip-the-Line Tickets and explore ancient Athenian treasures, including Parthenon sculptures and glass floor excavations.
+Enhance your visit by choosing optional entry to the legendary monuments of the Acropolis complete with skip-the-line access and audio tours in multiple languages.
+Begin your journey at the museum's entrance or opt for a guided walking tour starting from the Athenian Tours office located on Mitsaion 2, Athens.

-Explore Athens with ease using Acropolis Museum Skip-the-Line Tickets, ensuring you see Parthenon sculptures and ancient treasures without waiting in line.
-Enhance your visit by optionally exploring the legendary monuments of the Acropolis with skip-the-line access and multilingual audio tours.
-Begin at the museum's entrance or opt for a guided walking tour starting from Athenian Tours office in Athens to fully experience this historic site.
+Explore Athens with Acropolis Museum Skip-the-Line Tickets and explore ancient Athenian treasures, including Parthenon sculptures and glass floor excavations.
+Enhance your visit by choosing optional entry to the legendary monuments of the Acropolis complete with skip-the-line access and audio tours in multiple languages.
+Begin your journey at the museum's entrance or opt for a guided walking tour starting from the Athenian Tours office located on Mitsaion 2, Athens.

-Admission to the Acropolis Museum, including skip-the-line access if chosen
+Admission to Acropolis Museum, featuring skip-the-line access available if option selected

-Access to both the Acropolis and Parthenon on your selected date and time based on your choice
+Entry to the Acropolis and Parthenon on your chosen date and time as per option selected

-Use of a self-guided audio tour in English, Spanish, French, German, or Italian at the Acropolis Museum upon selection
+Use of self-guided audio tour in English, Spanish, French, German, Italian for Acropolis Museum (as per option selected)

-Ticket for a self-guided audio experience around the Acropolis and its museum in multiple languages including Greek if opted for
+Ticket for a self-guided audio experience at both Acropolis & Acropolis Museum available in multiple languages including Greek (as per option selected)

-One 4-hour guided walking expedition across the Acropolis & Acropolis Museum with an expert guide speaking English when selected
+One 4-hour guided walking exploration of the Acropolis & Acropolis Museum with an English-speaking expert guide, as per option selected

-Entry to all permanent exhibitions at the Acropolis Museum, featuring the Parthenon Gallery, Archaic Gallery, and the Gallery of the Slopes
+Access to all permanent exhibitions within the Acropolis Museum covering Parthenon Gallery, Archaic Gallery, and the Gallery of the Slopes

-Access to the underground excavation site beneath the Acropolis Museum showcasing a historic neighborhood
+Entry to the underground excavation site beneath the Acropolis Museum showcasing an ancient neighborhood

-Covers major landmarks on the Acropolis such as Temple of Athena Nike, Odeon of Herodes Atticus, Theater of Dionysus Eleuthereus, Erechtheion, and Propylaea with combo tickets
+Covers major landmarks on the Acropolis: Temple of Athena Nike, Odeon of Herodes Atticus, Theater of Dionysus Eleuthereus, Erechtheion, Propylaea (with combo tickets)

-Includes self-guided audio tour exploring Athens Old Town (Plaka)
+Includes self-guided audio tour of Athens Old Town (Plaka)

-Provides offline content along with 2 interactive maps when choosing the audio tour option
+Provides offline content with 2 interactive maps available when selecting the audio tour option

 Earbuds